openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Configure Feedback in the Advanced Editor
 =========================================

-In the :ref:`Advanced Editor<Advanced Editor>`, you configure answer feedback with the following syntax.
+In the :ref:`advanced editor<Advanced Editor>`, you configure answer feedback with the following syntax.

 .. code-block:: xml